tsgates/arch-wiki-markdown/wiki/Namcap.md

 ======

-Namcap is a tool for Arch Linux which checks binary packages and source PKGBUILDs for common packaging errors which can be automatically checked.
-Namcap was written by Jason Chu.
+Namcap is a tool for Arch Linux which checks binary packages and source PKGBUILDs for common packaging errors, which can be automatically enabled.
+It was created by Jason Chu.

-Latest Release: 3.2.3 (4 March 2012)

 Changes: The NEWS file in the git repository contains the changes from the previous version concisely.